Indonesian language: Possessive pronouns

 Here ku-verb is used for a general report, aku verb is used for a factual statement, and emphatic aku-lah meng-verb (≈ "I am the one who...") for focus on the pronoun.

+The suffix -nya is a special case: it can be also used to mark definiteness, or to link two nouns in possession (his genitive).
+It is also even extended to pronouns and names.
+However, this usage has been occasionally criticized.

 Demonstrative pronouns

 There are two demonstrative pronouns in Indonesian.
 Ini "this, these" is used for a noun which is generally near to the speaker.
 Itu "that, those" is used for a noun which is generally far from the speaker.
 Either may sometimes be equivalent to English "the".
 There is no difference between singular and plural.
 However, plural can be indicated through duplication of a noun followed by a ini or itu.
 The word yang "which" is often placed before demonstrative pronouns to give emphasis and a sense of certainty, particularly when making references or enquiries about something/ someone, like English "this one" or "that one".

 Verbs

 Verbs are not inflected for person or number, and they are not marked for tense; tense is instead denoted by time adverbs (such as "yesterday") or by other tense indicators, such as sudah "already" and belum "not yet".
 On the other hand, there is a complex system of verb affixes to render nuances of meaning and to denote voice or intentional and accidental moods.
 Some of these affixes are ignored in colloquial speech.

 Examples of these are the prefixes di- (patient focus, traditionally called "passive voice", with OVA word order in the third person, and OAV in the first or second persons), meng- (agent focus, traditionally called "active voice", with AVO word order), memper- and diper- (causative, agent and patient focus), ber- (stative or habitual; intransitive VS order), and ter- (agentless actions, such as those which are involuntary, sudden, stative or accidental, for VA = VO order); the suffixes -kan (causative or benefactive) and -i (locative, repetitive, or exhaustive); and the circumfixes ber-...-an (plural subject, diffuse action) and ke-...-an (unintentional or potential action or state).